falldamagestudio/UE-Jenkins-BuildSystem/README.md

 # Build Unreal Engine & games with Jenkins on GKE/GCE

 This repo brings up a Kubernetes cluster in Google Kubernetes Engine.
 It installs Jenkins.
 It runs build jobs on on-demand provisioned VMs, or on statically-provisioned VMs, or directly on the Kubernetes cluster.
 Windows and Linux supported.
-Build jobs run either within Docker containers (on GKE or on VMs), or directly on VMs.
+Build jobs run either within Docker containers (on GKE), or directly on VMs.

 # Status